loekka-dev/rl-rookie-to-rockstar/README.md

 # Reinforcement Learning: Rookie to Rockstar

 A course on Reinforcement Learning that starts from the ground up.
-The course is a series of YouTube videos where we build and train RL agents together.
+The course is a series of (coming) YouTube videos where we build and train RL agents together.
 The Jupyter notebooks from the lectures are collected inside the `lectures` directory.
 Each lecture also has exercises listed in the video description.
 (This may grow into something more comprehensive over time.)

 ---